JosephHicks05/wplace-macro-bot/README.md

 ## wplace-macro-bot
-Pixel art creator and macro creator/runner intended for use creating drawings on the wplace.live website.
+Pixel art creator and macro creator/runner made using the Tkinter Python library.
+This program is intended for use creating drawings on the wplace.live website.
 At a high level, the job of this program is to create 2D pixel art using a graphical interface, then execute a series of inputs that automatically draws that pixel art creation on wplace.live.

 # to use
 Run window.py to open.
 Enter your preferred drawing dimensions, then either select an image from your computer